ProboConnect/product-configurator/README.md

 window.connectConfigurator.init().setOverwrites();
 ```

-#### Skipping steps
+### Skipping steps

-You are able to skip steps when providing a default option to the overwrites.
+You are able to skip steps when setting `hide: true` and providing a default option to the overwrites.

 ```JSON
   {